threader/PC-Tuning/docs/post-install.md

 If you usually use [MSI Afterburner](https://www.msi.com/Landing/afterburner/graphics-cards) to configure the clock/memory frequency, fan speed and other settings, download and install it.

-- Disable update checks and the low-level IO driver in settings
+- Disable update checks in settings

 - I would recommend configuring a static fan speed as using the fan curve feature requires the program to run continually